tanzania safari blog

 The Ministry of natural resources and Tourism has placed emergency ambulances and dispensaries in some areas for COVID-19 test and treatment.
 COVID-19 tests are also available to the big hospitals.
 Like in Seronera-Serengeti, Karatu, Kilimanjaro Airport, and Selian Hospital Arusha.

-How much does it cost for a COVID-19 test?
+How much does it cost for a COVID-19 test for tanzania travel?

 It cost $100 per person for a COVID-19 test in any hospital in Tanzania